nhartland/forma/examples/README.md

 Here we generate a pattern randomly filled with points, and take as a scalar field `N(cell) = F_2(cell) - F_1(cell)`, where `F_n` is the Chebyshev distance to the nth nearest neighbour.
-Isolines at `N = 0` are drawn by thresholding `N` at 1 and taking the surface.
+Isolines at `N = 0` are drawn by thresholding `N` at 1 and taking the interior hull.

 ```lua